Nerita21/Nerita21/README.md

 For my professional portfolio, please check the following site (under development):

 ### Notes:
 Good work needs time.
-I am currently making my work public, and some projects may have missing files. 😓 Please reach me out if interested in one of my work.
+I am currently making my works public, and some projects may have missing files. 😓 Please don't hesitate to reach me out if you have any question.
+Comments and advices always welcome as well.
 Thanks! 😊